Tourism in Spain: Festivals

 Most festivals turn around patron saints, legends, local customs and folklore.
-Among the most singular ones stand out the Seville Fair (Feria de Abril in Spanish), the Romería de El Rocío in Almonte, Huelva, the world-famous running of the bulls in Pamplona, the Falles in Valencia, the Tomatina in Buñol, Valencia and the Fiestas del Pilar in Zaragoza.
+Among the most singular ones stand out the Seville Fair (Feria de Abril in Spanish), the Romería de El Rocío in Almonte, Huelva, the world-famous Festival of San Fermin in Pamplona, the Falles in Valencia, the Tomatina in Buñol, Valencia and the Fiestas del Pilar in Zaragoza.

 The Carnival is also popular all over Spain, but especially in the Canary Islands (Carnival of Santa Cruz de Tenerife) and Cádiz.

 There are renowned movie festivals all over the country, the most recognizable being the famous San Sebastián International Film Festival, the Málaga Film Festival, the Seminci (Valladolid International Film Festival), the Mostra de Valencia and the Sitges Film Festival, the world's foremost international festival specializing in fantasy and horror movies.
 Music festivals includes the Sónar, the FIB, the Festimad, the Primavera Sound, the Bilbao BBK Live, the Monegros Desert Festival and the SOS 4.8 Festival.

 Several cities have hosted international events: the 1888 Barcelona Universal Exposition, the 1929 Barcelona International Exposition, the 1992 Summer Olympics, all in Barcelona, the Universal fair of 1992 in Seville, the 2007 America's Cup in Valencia, and the Expo 2008 in Zaragoza.
 In addition, some Spanish cities have been or will be European Capital of Culture: Madrid in 1992; Santiago de Compostela in 2000, Salamanca in 2002, and San Sebastián in 2016.

+Sustainability in Spanish tourism: challenges and industry initiatives

+Spanish tourism faces long-term sustainability pressures from overtourism and overcrowding, which strain infrastructure in destinations such as Barcelona, the Balearic Islands, and the Costa del Sol.
+This has prompted a shift toward models that balance socioeconomic, environmental, and territorial factors.
+Major hotel groups have launched company-wide programmes in response: RIU Hotels has introduced the 2024–2026 “Proudly Committed” framework, led by Carmen Riu, focused on sustainability training, environmental management, community engagement, and decarbonization; Iberostar reports cutting food waste by 11.79% and emissions by 12%, with a goal of carbon neutrality by 2030; and Meliá Hotels International states it has achieved carbon neutrality for more than 4,000 events through its “Road to Net Zero Events” programme.